ChiyuCC/sequence-breaking-ff6/README.md

 ### Acquiring the Falcon

--   Changing party members in Narshe isn't ideal: most of the time, Celes and Locke will force themselves into your party
+-   Changing party members in Narshe isn't ideal: occassionally, Celes and Locke will force themselves into your party
-    -   However, this doesn't happen _every_ time, but I haven't figured out yet how we can bypass this
+    -   This happens everytime when you talk to any character _but_ Celes or Locke in order to change your party
+-   As long as you make sure that either Celes _or_ Locke is not in your party - and thus still walking around in Alvis' house - you will be able to freely change between all your party members, possibly including Mog and Umaro at this point
+    -   In other words, once you form a party that contains both Celes _and_ Locke, you will be stuck with them until you can freely change party members aboard the Falcon
 -   To proceed with the story, you need to have Celes and Edgar in your party, and at least one empty slot for Setzer
     -   So it's fine if Locke tags along
 -   Go to Figaro Castle and and ask to "Go to Kohlingen?"